neerubhai/geohash_heatmapper/README.md

 ## Visualizing the output

 - Quickest way to visualize the output is using HERE's GeoJSON web mapper that can be found here: http://geojson.tools/
 - Copy paste the contents of the output geojson file to the 'Editor' or upload the GeoJSON file.
+You can try it out with the sample output data from this file in this repo: '/sample_data/geohash_density.geojson'

 ![alt text](https://github.com/neerubhai/geohash_heatmapper/blob/master/sample_data/geohash_heatmap_sampledata.png)
 ---------------